 The primary audience for this course is students who need an introductory statistics course.

 Prior to enrolling in this course, student should have excellent algebraic skills, the ability to install the appropriate software, and the ability to clearly articulate any troubles encountered in such installations.

-At least one semesters of undergraduate mathematics is strongly recommended, at a minimum college level algebra or higher.
+At least one semester of undergraduate mathematics is strongly recommended, at a minimum college level algebra or higher.

 Other Areas: The Arts | Business, Management & Economics | Community & Human Services | Communications, Humanities & Cultural Studies | Educational Studies | Historical Studies | Human Development | Labor Studies | Nursing | Science, Math & Technology | Social Science